Pyramid railway station: History

 Pyramid opened on 12 February 1884.
 On 25 October 1884, the line was extended to Kerang.
-The station, like the township itself, was named after the Surveyor General of New South Wales, Thomas Mitchell, set up base with his party near the rise of a hill he named Pyramid Hill on 29 June 1836.
+The station, like the township itself, was named by the explorer Thomas Mitchell, who set up base with his party near a feature he named Pyramid Hill on 29 June 1836.
 Mitchell noted that the hill resembled the pyramids of Egypt.

 A disused goods shed and silos are located opposite the station.

-The former No. 2 track was abolished in June 1988, along with the Up and Down end plunger locked points leading to it.
-The Up and Down points were realigned to connect to No. 3 track.
+The former No. 2 track was abolished in June 1988, along with the up and down end plunger-locked points leading to it.
+The up and down points were realigned to connect to No. 3 track.

-Pyramid closed as a crossing station on 31 December 1993.
+Pyramid was closed as a crossing station on 31 December 1993.

-Disused station Mitiamo is located between Pyramid and Dingee, whilst disused station Macorna is located between Pyramid and Kerang.
+There is a disused station at Mitiamo, which is between Pyramid and Dingee, and there is also a disused station at Macorna, between Pyramid and Kerang.

-Pyramid station is one of the least used railway stations in Victoria and the least used station on the Swan Hill line, with only 2,670 passengers in the 2016-2017 financial year.
-This equates to around 7.31 passengers per day.
+Pyramid station is one of the least-used railway stations in Victoria and the second least-used station on the Swan Hill line behind Dingee, having only 2,670 passengers in the 2016-2017 financial year.
+That equates to around 7.31 passengers per day.

+Incidents and accidents

+On 21 August 2025, a passenger attempted to alight from a train at Pyramid at 9:45pm.
+Due to the train being longer than the station platform, there was no platform behind the door he opened, and he tripped and fell onto the track, breaking his leg.
+A warning had been given over the train's PA system, advising that passengers should only exit by doors at the front of the train due to the short platform length.
+The Office of the National Rail Safety Regulator said it had begun an inquiry into the incident.

 Platforms and services

-Pyramid has one platform.
-It is serviced by V/Line Swan Hill line services.
+Pyramid has one platform, and is served by V/Line Swan Hill line trains.